 Milton Hershey School to Host Poverty Talks Livestream Conversations

 Beginning Thursday, Dec.
 9, 2021, Milton Hershey School hosts the first discussion in a four-part monthly livestream conversation called Poverty Talks.
-In the series, hosted by Lisa Scullin, MHS Vice President of Communications, you’ll hear from MHS thought leaders on our mission and how we help break the cycle of poverty for our students by educating and nurturing children from low-income families.
+In the series, you’ll hear from MHS thought leaders on our mission and how we help break the cycle of poverty for our students by educating and nurturing children from low-income families.

 The first conversation, Poverty Talks: A Whole Child Approach to Education at Milton Hershey School, will be held live across MHS social media on Thursday, Dec.
 9 at noon.
-Lisa will be joined by several MHS experts:
+The discussion will include several MHS experts:

 Save this event on your calendar and be sure to join us for our future monthly conversations in January, February, and March on our website, Facebook, LinkedIn, and YouTube or follow along using #MHSThoughtLeadership.